What is Deferred Compensation

 Despite the uncertainty with these plans, they can be extremely beneficial to employees who make a lot of money.
 They may have contributed the most they’re allowed into their 401(k) plan, but still want to put more away for retirement while deferring taxes.
 Non-qualified plans will enable them to do that.

 What are the advantages and disadvantages of a deferred compensation plan?

-Along with the tax advantages of these plans, you can grow your money exponentially.
+Along with the tax advantages of these plans, you have the potential to grow your money.
 The money goes into an account that your employer invests in funds and securities.
-Over many years, that money’s growth compounds, and you can end up with a lot more money than you started with.
+Over many years, that money’s growth may compound, and you can end up with a lot more money than you started with.

 For all the perks they have, deferred compensation plans aren’t without their faults.
 The biggest disadvantage of the qualified plans is the contribution limit.
 If you want to save aggressively for retirement, the cap of $19,500 might be much lower than you’d like.

 The biggest downside of the non-qualified deferred compensation plans is the chance that you could lose all of the money.
 If your employer goes bankrupt and creditors come after that money, there’s maybe nothing you can do to stop them.
 Because of this, it’s best to only take advantage of these non-qualified plans if you feel very secure in your company’s financial future.

 The other thing to remember is that deferred compensation plans aren’t the only option for saving for retirement.
 Individual retirement accounts (IRA) also offer significant tax benefits and give you more control over your investment portfolio.
 An IRA is an account that, like 401(k) plans, allows you to defer taxes on the money you contribute.
 There is also a Roth IRA option, which enables you to pay taxes on the money first and then withdraw it tax-free during retirement.
 However, in 2020 and 2021, IRAs only have a contribution limit of $6,000 (that limit is $7,000 for those age 50 or older.)